evanhackett/stuff-you-should-know/README.md

 * Unix
   * "Unix is an IDE"
   * Mac and Linux both have a Unix interface under the hood
     * even Microsoft is moving in this direction
   * server environments are almost always unix-based
+  * try to understand the oft-cited "Unix Philosophy"
+    * see McIlroy's thoughts on pipes, ESR's writings, and Lampson's "Hints for Computer System Design"
 * the command line: bash, grep, awk, sed, find, bash scripts, etc.
   * start with the built-in Unix commands, then move on to 3rd party "useful command line programs"
   * learn how to pipe commands together to compose new programs!
 * Regular Expressions
+  * "no one ever saved time by _not_ learning regular expressions"
 * Git
   * rebasing, merging, etc.
+  * keep in mind that git is a leaky abstraction, and so it helps a lot to learn the underlying data structures
-* CSS basics.
-Box model
+* CSS basics: Box Model, etc.
+  * a lot of programmers ignore learning CSS, but many of us end up working as "full stack" developers, and so when we have to do CSS it takes us longer than it should.
+Just spend some time to actually learn it, instead of googling every little thing you have to do =)
 * Algorithms + Data Structures
   * Binary Search
   * Big O Notation
   * Stacks, Queues, Trees, Linked Lists, Graphs, Hash Tables
     * Bare minimum you *must* know these!
-  * Specialized Trees
+  * More advanced
     * Heaps
-    * Red Black
+    * Red Black tree
     * Trie
-    * Merkle
+    * Merkle tree
     * Markov Chains
+    * Bloom Filter
 * Security basics
   * Check out the OWASP top ten list for example
-  * Reverse engineering
-  * Reading a objdump
-  * Understanding compilers and assembly
+  * authentication vs authorization

 * Databases
   * SQL vs NoSQL
   * CAP Theorem
-* Auth
-  * authentication vs authorization

 * Testing
   * unit, integration, end-to-end, etc.
+  * learn TDD so you can at least participate in the conversation, you might not agree with it

 * Architecture basics
   * separation of concerns
   * "layered" architectures
   * microservices vs mono repos

 * Design Patterns
   * Publish/Subscribe (aka "pubsub")
   * MVC (model view ccontroller)
   * lots more!
+  * also keep in mind the patterns community has sort of split off into other things (like Scrum patterns for example) and so there are many "patterns" worth checking out beyond just "OOP patterns"

 * Low Level
   * binary
   * how floating point numbers are represented in bits vs integers